Nikon D780 vs Zeiss ZX1

 Studio photographers will appreciate that the Nikon D780 (unlike the ZX1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D780 and the ZX1 are recent models that are part of the current product line-up.
 The D780 replaced the earlier Nikon D750, while the ZX1 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Zeiss websites.
+Further information on the features and operation of the D780 and ZX1 can be found, respectively, in the Nikon D780 Manual (free pdf) or the online Zeiss ZX1 Manual.

 So what conclusions can be drawn?
 Is the Nikon D780 better than the Zeiss ZX1 or vice versa?
 The listing below highlights the relative strengths of the two models.